b9Joker108/hummingbird_style/weblog/2025/december/december_v1_2025.md

 ### Wednesday, December 31, 2025 ###

 I am still a bit body-chunky, over-heavy for inversions and carrying unnecessary bodyfat, but I have well-metabolised such a vast amount of visceral adiposity, so preternaturally quickly, it gives one pause.
-Digitally, I have been progressing LinkedIn, Insta and Threads, principally with bodyworkers of substandard, peppered with a few possibke future friends and/or lovers and some auspicious family of consequence.
+Digitally, I have been progressing LinkedIn for future linkages according to my Divine and Auspicious Vision; as well as Insta and Threads, principally with bodyworkers of substandard, peppered with a few possible future friends and/or lovers and some auspicious family of consequence.
 Svenska needsmust play second fiddle just for the interim as I keen my bodymind-continuum for translation to Sverige, my hearthome.

 Deix|s: